Sibo-Ding/ECO395M-ML-Homeworks/Exercise 4/Exercise-4-Answer.md

 The information in 36 right-skewed categories is too sparse.
 Thus, I use PCA to summarize them into 3 PCs.
-There is no right or wrong for selecting the number of PCs, and you can try others if you want.
+There is no right or wrong for selecting the number of PCs, so you can try others if you want.
 I standardize 36 variables here.

 Then, I use K-means to cluster 3 projections of observations into 2